Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Set-AzConnectedMachineRunCommand.md

 Accept wildcard characters: False
 ```

-### -ForceRerun
+### -ErrorBlobManagedIdentityObjectId
-How the extension handler should be forced to update even if the extension configuration has not changed.
+Object Id (GUID value) of the user-assigned managed identity.
+ClientId should not be used if this is provided.

 ```yaml
 Type: System.String